Gasherbrum

 Gasherbrum (گاشر برم) is a remote group of peaks situated at the northeastern end of the Baltoro Glacier in the Karakoram mountain range.
-The peaks are located within the border region of Xinjiang, China and Gilgit-Baltistan, Pakistan.
+The peaks are located within the border region of Gilgit-Baltistan, Pakistan and Xinjiang, China.
 The massif contains three of the world's 8,000 metre peaks (if Broad Peak is included).

-Although the word "Gasherbrum" is often claimed to mean "Shining Wall", presumably a reference to the highly visible face of Gasherbrum IV, it comes from "rgasha" (beautiful) + "brum" (mountain) in Balti, hence it actually means "beautiful mountain".
+The highly visible face of Gasherbrum IV has gained the nickname the "Shining Wall" and this has often been claimed as the meaning of the word "Gasherbrum".